samet-akcay/skip-ganomaly/README.md

 ```

-Then model training is the same as training MNIST or CIFAR10 datasets explained above.
+Then model training is the same as the training explained above.

 ```
 python train.py                     \